Johngarthia lagostoma: Description

 Mature specimens of J. lagostoma are typically 70–110 mm wide across the carapace on Ascension Island; individuals from the Rocas Atoll are somewhat smaller.
 In the family Gecarcinidae, species are normally separated by the form of the first pleopod (gonopod), which is used by males during mating, but there is no difference in the gonopod between J. lagostoma and J. planata.
 Instead, J. lagostoma differs from other species in the genus by the form of the third maxilliped; it has a fissure which is a narrow slit, but which gapes open in other species.
 The third maxilliped is also larger, covering the epistome and the antennules in J. lagostoma but not in other species.

 Within the species, two distinct colour morphs can be seen.
 The "yellow" morph has a bright yellow or orange exoskeleton, with white patches on the underside of the walking legs and claws.
 The "purple" morph has a dark purple exoskeleton, but with the same white patches as on the yellow morph.
 A few intermediate individuals occur, which are predominantly yellow, but with purple patches on the carapace.
 On Ascension Island, the yellow morph is the more frequent one, while on the Rocas Atoll, the distribution is more equal.
 Darker individuals are thought to be better concealed from predators, but more prone to heat stress during long migrations; The Rocas Atoll is much smaller than Ascension Island, and the migration routes are therefore shorter, which may explain the difference in frequency of the two morphs.

+Mitochondrial DNA analyses have found evidence of genetic discontinuity among J. lagostoma, identifying three genetically distinct groups: Rocas Atoll and Fernando de Noronha; Ascension Island; and Trindade Island.
+Despite this, there is phenotypic similarity across all three populations, likely due to stabilizing selection and the retention of ancestral polymorphism.